 Baliati Palace is a less known tourist spot in Bangladesh to the outer world located at Shaturia in Manikganj.
 It is one of the finest specimens of 19th-century monuments of the Renaissance colonial style in Bangladesh.
-The founder of the Baliati Zamindar was one Govinda Ram Shaha, who was a big salt merchant in the middle of the 18th century.
+The founder of the Baliati Zamindar was Govinda Ram Shaha, who was a big salt merchant in the middle of the 18th century.
 He left four sons: Dadhi Ram, Ananda Ram, Pandit Ram, and Golap Ram.
 They built all these buildings in the palace complex.
 The famous Jagannath College in Dhaka was founded and endowed by a member of Baliati family, Babu Kishori Lal Roy Chowdhury.

 The building complex consisted of seven separate blocks surrounded by a high enclosure wall pierced by three identical gateways, surmounted with a lion.
 The complex occupying an area of 5.88 acres of land and containing over 200 rooms of various shapes and dimensions.
 To the north, there is a tank with regular masonry landings.
 The central block of the upper story has a decorative hall called Rong Mohal, which is now used as a museum.

 The palatial complex is now preserved as protected cultural properties (antiquities).
 The department of archaeology protected this site in 1987.

 Have you visited Baliati palace?
-Let us know how do you think about the palace in comments!
+Let us know how do you think about the palace in the comments!

 Visiting Hours of Baliati Palace